Democrat Obstruction 2.0: Impeachment Game On!

 This reference is to Hunter Biden’s corrupt Ukrainian payoffs as part of that government’s efforts to influence U.S. policy toward Ukraine — and the only influence avenue available was through his father, Joe Biden, who was then Barack Obama’s vice president.
 Hunter Biden was paid $50,00/mo from April 2014 to April 2019 by Burisma Holdings, for sitting on its board — and in return for what?

-Recall that in 2016 it was Biden who threatened to cut $1 billion in U.S. guarantees of Ukrainian loans if they did not fire that country’s prosecutor investigating corruption, Viktor Shokin.
+Recall that in 2016 it was Biden who threatened to cut $1 billion in U.S. guarantees of Ukrainian loans in a quid pro quo, if they did not fire that country’s prosecutor investigating corruption, Viktor Shokin.
 In Biden’s own words, “I looked at [the Ukrainian leaders] and said, ‘I’m leaving in six hours.
 If the prosecutor is not fired, you’re not getting the money.’
 Well, son of a b—.
 He got fired.”

 Regarding the firing of Shokin, The New York Times noted, “Among those who had a stake in the outcome was Hunter Biden … who at the time was on the board of an energy company owned by a Ukrainian oligarch who had been in the sights of the fired prosecutor general.”
 And, despite Joe Biden’s claim, “I’ve never spoken to my son about his overseas business dealings” in Ukraine or China, Hunter Biden has directly contradicted that implausible claim.